hwstar/9-Valve-Sprinkler-Controller/README.md

 ### Connectors Pinouts and GPIO's

-Please refer to the (wiki)[https://github.com/hwstar/9-Valve-Sprinkler-Controller/wiki] for this reference information.
+Please refer to the [wiki](https://github.com/hwstar/9-Valve-Sprinkler-Controller/wiki] for this reference information.)

 ### Power, Valve, and Serial Connectors